2014 Radiological Event at the WIPP

 WIPP Response Photo Gallery

-- U.S. Department of Energy, Waste Isolation Pilot Plant Recovery – This site provides information about DOE’s WIPP facility and its response to two isolated events took place at WIPP in February, a fire involving a salt haul truck and an alarm from a continuous air monitor (CAM) during the night shift.
+- U.S. Department of Energy, What Happened at WIPP in February 2014 – This site provides information about DOE’s response to two isolated events took place at WIPP in February, a fire involving a salt haul truck and an alarm from a continuous air monitor (CAM) during the night shift.

 - New Mexico Environment Department (NMED)- Waste Isolation Pilot Plant Page – This website provides the public with basic information about the WIPP Hazardous Waste Facility Permit issued by NMED.